 The CNA team provides ongoing dedicated resource and expertise to progress the key activities within each working group.

-WG1 is open to all CNA members and has a number of dedicated sub-groups.
-Each sub-group is dedicated to a specific priority and is an opportunity for members to collaborate on requirements, agree best practice and secure agreement, prior to submitting it to the CNA board for approval.
+WG1 is open to all CNA members and has a number of dedicated technical committees.
+Each technical committee is dedicated to a specific priority and is an opportunity for members to collaborate on requirements, agree best practice and secure agreement, prior to submitting it to the CNA board for approval.

 WG1 is structured to facilitate flexible participation, so members can contribute based on their relevant experience, whether that is by reviewing a draft technical document or actively contributing to each regular meeting.
 All meetings can be joined virtually, promoting ease of access.

-Exploring Calypso’s range of products to support the latest ticketing requirements and customer needs.
+Exploring Calypso’s range of products to support the latest ticketing requirements and customer needs, as well as defining plans for functional tests

-Publishing recommendations for the programming of Calypso readers and defining functional test plans..
+Publishing requirements for the programming of Calypso terminals and defining plans for functional tests

 WG2 is comprised of members of CNA who have signed the Hoplink charter, and led by the Chairperson of the Hoplink college.
 WG2 is open to all Adhering and Effective members who intend to join the Hoplink community, either by implementing Hoplink within their network, or as a provider of related solutions.